Today’s model portfolio spans 4 quantitatively-scored trades across our watchlist.

 Company & Market Context

 Intel Corporation (INTC) is one of the world's largest semiconductor manufacturers, designing and producing processors, chipsets, and integrated circuits across consumer, enterprise, and data centre markets.
-The Technology sector broadly has seen elevated implied volatility in recent months, and Intel is no exception — its options market is currently pricing in an unusually high level of near-term uncertainty.
-With the stock trading in the $128 range and momentum reading as neutral, there is no strong directional catalyst pushing shares higher in the immediate term.
-This combination of rich implied volatility and subdued momentum creates a well-defined environment for premium-collection strategies.
+The Technology sector broadly has seen elevated implied volatility in 2026, and Intel is no exception — its options market is currently pricing in an unusually wide range of outcomes.
+With the underlying trading in the mid-$120s and momentum reading as neutral, the stock is not exhibiting a strong directional trend.
+This combination of elevated implied volatility and range-bound price action creates a well-defined environment for premium-collection strategies that benefit from time decay and a stable-to-declining price.

 Why This Trade Setup